Generalization analysis with deep ReLU networks for metric and similarity learning: Structural properties of the true metric under general losses

-Proposition \ref{discrete_distr} implies that when the distribution of $Y$ is continuous, for almost surely, $d_\rho(x, x') = c\in[-\infty,+\infty]$.
-The distances or similarities between almost every pair $x,x'$ are the same.
-Therefore, it's reasonable to assume that the label space $\Y$ is finite. \begin{remark} The above proposition suggests that within any distribution of $Y$, the continuous part plays no significant role in defining the true metric since the conditional probability $\eta$ solely relies on the discrete part of the distribution.
-In addition, this property is also determined by the reducing function $\tau$.
-Note we assume that $\tau(y, y') = 1$ only when $y = y'$, where this event is impossible for a continuous distribution.
-Hence, labels play almost no role in the learning process under this setting. \end{remark}
+Proposition~\ref{discrete_distr} shows that, when the distribution of \(Y\) is continuous, one has \(d_\rho(x,x')=c\in[-\infty,+\infty]\) for almost every pair \(x,x'\in\X\).
+In other words, the distances or similarities between almost all sample pairs are identical.
+Therefore, it is natural to focus on the case where the label space \(\Y\) is finite.

+\begin{remark} The above proposition suggests that, for a general distribution of \(Y\), the continuous part plays no essential role in determining the true metric, since the conditional probability \(\eta\) depends only on the discrete part of the distribution.
+Moreover, this phenomenon is also tied to the choice of the reducing function \(\tau\).
+Indeed, we assume that \(\tau(y,y')=1\) only when \(y=y'\), an event that has probability zero when \(Y\) is continuously distributed.
+Under this setting, the labels therefore play essentially no role in the learning problem. \end{remark}

-\textbf{Regularities of the true metric.} In contrast to predictors in ranking problems \cite{agarwal, ranking, huang2023generalization}, the metric $d$ is expected to reflect the distance or similarity of given objects instead of a rank or an order.
-Thus, the metric $d$ is supposed to be independent of the order of the sample pair $(x, x')$, \ie we expect $d(x, x') = d(x', x)$.
-The following proposition shows that the true metric $d_\rho$ satisfies this symmetric property, which provides a theoretical guarantee that functions in the hypothesis space can be constructed in symmetric forms, such like the Mahalanobis distance $(x - x')^\top M(x - x')$ or the pairwise similarity function $x^\top Mx'$.
+\textbf{Regularities of the true metric.} In contrast to predictors in ranking problems \cite{agarwal,ranking,huang2023generalization}, a metric \(d\) is intended to reflect the distance or similarity between a given pair of objects, rather than a rank or an ordering.
+Therefore, it is natural to require that \(d\) be independent of the order of the sample pair \((x,x')\), that is, \(d(x,x')=d(x',x)\).
+The following proposition shows that the true metric \(d_\rho\) indeed satisfies this symmetry property.
+This provides theoretical justification for constructing hypothesis spaces using symmetric models such as the Mahalanobis distance \((x-x')^\top M(x-x')\) or the pairwise similarity function \(x^\top Mx'\). \begin{proposition} The true metric $d_\rho$ is symmetric, \ie almost surely we have